IfElseRun/Python-Data-Analysis/README.md

 Here are some steps:

 1. I creted a following schema **nyc_restaurants** with **DOHMH_New_York_City_Restaurant_Inspection_Results** table
 2. I decided to not import data using Table Data Import Wizard as it would take a lot of time.
-Instead I load the data from csv to db format using following command:
+Instead I loaded the data from csv to db format using following command:
 ```
 LOAD DATA INFILE '/var/lib/mysql/DOHMH_New_York_City_Restaurant_Inspection_Results.csv'
 INTO TABLE `DOHMH_New_York_City_Restaurant_Inspection_Results`